Your bike frame choice matters more than you think. Steel or aluminum? One lasts forever, the other makes you faster—and they’re not interchangeable.

 Many vintage bikes, for example, have 126 mm rear hub spacing.
 However, 135mm hubs are common on modern bikes.
 An old frame can be carefully spread to fit modern hubs.

-It’s the original material for bike frames.
+Steel is the original bike material.
 In fact, until the mid-1970s, when aluminum frames were introduced, it was the only option.
 As a result, steel bikes have been around for over a century.
 Steel frames are popular among cyclists because of their smooth ride.

 Below are some of the cons or drawbacks of steel frames.